BramBleys/FlinkSpreken/README.md

 # FlinkSpreken
 This is an app that lets children of age 3-6 practise the pronunciation of certain words or sounds.
 It will be used as a bachelor's thesis.
-The app is designed in dutch because it is specifically targeted at dutch children and dutch words.
+The app is designed <b>in dutch</b> because it is specifically targeted at dutch children and dutch words.

 # Download
 You can download the APK here: